heseltime/heseltime.github.io/pages/rDai.md

 -   **Action space**: 7 discrete actions
 -   **Reward range**: $[0,1]$

-This 3x3 version can be considered a dumbed down version usable for debugging and the like:
+This 3x3 version can be considered a dumbed down version usable for debugging:

 ![3x3 Grid](image-58.png)

 ## The Approach (with Code)

+So I did take the approach of working with the 3x3 version of the grid to get a working prototype.
+The main logic is reproduced here/[full repo on GitHub](https://github.com/heseltime/drl).

 # <a name="jku-pres"></a>Course Presentation/AI Product Analysis: Replika